 List of Animals Facing Extinction

-According to the IUCN list of threatened species, 16,306 species are facing extinction as of 2021.
-This number is an increase from last year’s figure, which was 16,118.
+According to the IUCN list of threatened species, 16,306 are facing extinction as of 2021.
+This number is an increase from last year’s figure of 16,118.
 If humans don’t act now, the future is a blink for these species.

 Some of the animals facing extinction include:

-- Polar bear– This animal lives in Arctic conditions.
-But the animals facing extinction due to climate change in the Arctic is leading polar bears closer to disappearance.
+- Polar bear—This animal lives in Arctic conditions.
+However, climate change in the Arctic is leading polar bears closer to disappearance.
 The polar bear is one of the animals facing extinction due to habitat destruction and human conflict.

 - Gharial – This is a crocodile in Nepal, India, and Bangladesh, barely surviving.
 The main threats pushing gharial to the brink of extinction are farming, aquaculture & agriculture, pollution, and mining, among other general disturbances based on IUCN reports.

-- Saola – According to IUCN, the biggest threat to this critically endangered animal is hunting with dogs.
+- Saola – According to IUCN, hunting with dogs is the biggest threat to this critically endangered animal.
 To save this species, we need to intensify the removal of poachers’ snares and reduce hunting with dogs in the central locations of the Annamite forests to curb this threat.

 - Kakapo – This is another critically endangered animal species.
 The kakapo parrot is a unique species threatened by invasive species, diseases, and genes.

-- Amur Leopard – Amur Leopard is also facing extinction due to human conflict and habitat loss.
-This habitat loss is being driven mainly by the conversion of land for agriculture and farming.
+- Amur Leopard—The Amur Leopard is also facing extinction due to human conflict and habitat loss.
+This habitat loss is being driven mainly by the conversion of land for agriculture.

 - Vaquita – Vaquita porpoise is an endangered ocean mammal in Mexico.
 It’s sadly vanishing, and their number is declining quickly due to illegal fishing gear used to catch Totoaba, another critically endangered species.

-- Black Rhino and Northern White Rhino- These rhinos are threatened mainly due to poaching for their horns.
-Their habitats are also being ruined due to human settlement, farming, and logging activities.
+- Black Rhino and northern white rhino—These rhinos are threatened mainly by poaching for their horns.
+Human settlement, farming, and logging activities are also ruining their habitats.

-- Hawksbill Sea Turtle – This sea turtle is endangered due to fishing as it often falls victim to fishing gear like gill nets.
-This causes injuries that eventually lead to debilitation or death due to the swallowing of hooks and flipper entanglements.
-Another threat is the fertilizer that washes into the ocean threatening their survival.
+- Hawksbill Sea Turtle—This sea turtle is endangered due to fishing, as it often falls victim to fishing gear like gill nets.
+These injuries, which eventually lead to debilitation or death due to the swallowing of hooks and flipper entanglements, cause injuries.
+Another threat is the fertilizer that washes into the ocean, threatening their survival.

-- Vancouver Island Marmot – The main threat to this species is logging, according to IUCN.
-While it faces predation by species like golden eagles and wolves, island marmot is severely threatened by human activities, habitat loss, and degradation.
+- Vancouver Island Marmot—According to IUCN, the main threat to this species is logging.
+While it faces predation by species like golden eagles and wolves, the island marmot is severely threatened by human activities, habitat loss, and degradation.

 - Sumatran Elephant – This elephant is on the brink of extinction due to the severe threat of agriculture.
 Humans have converted forest areas in Northern Sumatra, Indonesia, into settlements and farmlands for palm oil plantations.
 This increases the risk of human conflict, poaching, and even poisoning of the Sumatran elephant.

-- Sunda Tiger – Sunda tiger, also a resident of the Sumatran rainforest, is also under threat due to farming and consequently poaching.
+- Sunda Tiger—The sunda tiger, a resident of the Sumatran rainforest, is also under threat from farming and poaching.

 - Giant Panda – The giant panda is another vulnerable species.
 Hunting and trapping of other species are its main threats, according to IUCN.